 The Medical and Research Library's primary customers are employees of the Texas Health and Human Services Enterprise (HHS).
 Secondary customers are other public health professionals, the library community and the general public in Texas.
 Our customers need reliable and complete information in the most timely manner possible.
 They need to access statistical, bibliographical, or full-text data either physically located in the Medical and Research Library or accessible electronically, through document delivery or inter-library loan.

-Sandra Teft, Librarian (512) 776-7559 ~ email@example.com ~ Team leader, reference questions, literature searches, training, collection development, donated journals, circulation services
+Vacant, Librarian (512) 776-7559 ~ ~ Team leader, reference questions, literature searches, training, collection development, donated journals, circulation services

 David McLellan, Librarian (512) 776-2882 ~ email@example.com ~ Document delivery, interlibrary loan, electronic collection, reference questions, journal collection, circulation services

-The Library collection consists of more than 5,000 books and 230 print and electronic journals on subjects ranging from the Internet and management to public health and medicine.
-Several newspapers are received daily.
-Telephone directories and maps from many Texas communities are available.
+The Library collection consists of more than 5,000 books and e-books and 230 print and electronic journals on subjects ranging from the Internet and management to public health and medicine.
+Two Texas newspapers are received daily.
 The Library maintains a large collection of Texas Department of Health legacy documents, as well as other government publications.
 Public access computers are located in the library and may be used to browse the Internet and to access electronic materials.
-Two photocopiers with scanning capabilities are also available in the library.

 Borrowing privileges are generally limited to HHS employees and other libraries.
 Employees may borrow Library books for four weeks.
 HHS employees located on the main campus may borrow library journals for three days.
 HHS employees located off campus may add an additional week to allow for mail time.